-To think about how marriage functions in 2017, we have to consider how it has changed over time.
+To think about how marriage functions now, we have to consider how it has changed over time.
 It used to be that marriage was about the fulfillment of basic survival needs.
 Literally things like food production, shelter, healthcare.
 And so people clearly preferred to love their spouse, but that wasn’t the point of marriage.

 As civilization industrialized and then post-industrialized, we’ve seen a lot of changes in what people seek from their marriage.
 These days, a single person can survive without being married, so we don’t have as much need.
-We’re not placing as much demand on the marriage for those basic level needs, but now we have a strong desire to have a loving marriage, that is, we view a marriage that isn’t loving as inadequate.
+We’re not placing as much demand on the marriage for those basic-level needs, but now we have a strong desire to have a loving marriage, that is, we view a marriage that isn’t loving as inadequate.

 Sometimes a loving marriage isn’t even adequate anymore.
 People demand a lot more.
 People need growth.
 People need fulfillment.

 That’s right.
-And so it’s not that crazy to hear somebody say something like, ‘Well, I love her and she’s a great mother but frankly, I’m not growing, and I feel stagnant, and I’m not going to stay in a marriage where I feel stagnant.’
+And so it’s not that crazy to hear somebody say something like, “Well, I love her and she’s a great mother, but frankly, I’m not growing, and I feel stagnant, and I’m not going to stay in a marriage where I feel stagnant.”
 So now we have the expectation not only to have a loving, warm marriage, but also to have one that promotes our personal growth and gives us a sense of vitality and fulfillment.
 For that reason, more marriages are falling short.

 So what do you think is the driving force behind this?

 Some of your readers will remember Maslow’s Hierarchy of Needs from their Intro to Psych classes.
 The idea is that we have a hierarchy of needs where we have physiological and safety needs at the bottom and love and belonging needs in the middle, and esteem and self-actualization needs at the top.
 One of the ideas of my book is that the way marriage has changed over time is that it has ascended this hierarchy.
-Marriage used to be about physiological and safety need, and then it was increasingly about love and belonging needs — that’s sort of the 1950s-type of marriage.
-In the 1960s, people no longer were satisfied with a marriage that was just loving and belonging, and they felt stifled by the breadwinner, home-maker arrangement that people held out as the ideal.
+Marriage used to be about physiological and safety needs, and then it was increasingly about love and belonging needs — that’s sort of the 1950s-type of marriage.
+In the 1960s, people no longer were satisfied with a marriage that was just loving and belonging, and they felt stifled by the breadwinner/home-maker arrangement that people held out as the ideal.
 With the countercultural revolution, you have an emphasis not only on love through marriage but also on the sense of self-expression, self-actualization, personal growth.
 That is, we really want a marriage that helps us discover who we are and helps us grow to be the best version of ourselves.

 So we’re just teetering on top of Maslow’s pyramid.